bang-olufsen/create/Documentation/ExtensionsServer.md

 ### Restricted Channels

 There are some channels that are used by the system and built-in extensions.
-You are welcome to listen in on the events, but we recommend not sending anything on these channels:
+You are welcome to listen in on the events, but it is recommended to not send anything on these channels:

 #### 'general' channel